The Madness of Pop Psychiatry

 The Pop Psychiatry Mindset

 By ‘pop psychiatry,’ I mean depictions of psychiatric treatment coming to us through popular mass media, created for consumer marketing purposes.
-The drug commercials embedded in this essay are an example.
-They are not created by the pharmacologists who study the drug’s mechanisms, or the doctors who prescribe them—they are created by marketers, with the ultimate goal of driving sales.
+The drug commercials embedded in this essay are examples.
+They are not created by the pharmacologists who study the mechanisms of action, or the doctors who prescribe them—they are created by marketers, with the ultimate goal of driving sales.
 They are not so much about knowledge transfer as they are calls to action.
 Education is incidental.

 This is easy to see if you simply listen to what they say.
 Take this part of Ingrezza commercial, for example: